nbeddows/meen-hw/README.md

 ### Introduction

-Machine Emulator ENgine Hardware is a collection of 8bit emulated hardwares designed to be used a helper modules when building controllers that fit into the [Machine Emulator ENgine framework](http://github.com/nbeddows/mach-emu/).
+Machine Emulator ENgine Hardware is a collection of 8bit emulated hardwares designed to be used as helper modules when building controllers that fit into the [Machine Emulator ENgine framework](http://github.com/nbeddows/mach-emu/).

 Supported hardwares: